-2.5.5.7 Home Health Expenditure Variables (HHSF06X - HHXP06X)
+2.5.5.7 Home Health Expenditure Variables (HHSF08X - HHXP08X)

 Home health agency, hospital, and nursing home events are sampled at a rate of 100% for the MPC.
-Households were not asked any expenditure-related questions in regards to these types of events; therefore, there are no household reported expenditure data for these events.
+Households were not asked any expenditure-related questions regarding these types of events; therefore, there are no household reported expenditure data for these events.
 Conversely, paid independent providers are not included in the MPC.
 Household reported responses are the only data available for these types of events.
-All expenditure data for paid independent providers are fully imputed from household reported responses.
+All expenditure data for paid independent providers are fully imputed from household reported expenditures.
+There are no expenditure data for informal care providers.
 Informal care (MPCELIG=3, unpaid care provided by family, friends, or volunteers) was assigned -1, "INAPPLICABLE", in all expenditure categories.